Hemanth-jagaari/Hemanth-jagaari/README.md

 <h1 align="center">Hi 👋, I'm Hemanth Jagaari</h1>

-- 👨🏽‍💻  I’m currently working on some Full Stack and Machine Learning projects:wink:
-- 🌱  I’m currently learning DSA and Machine Learning.
+- 🌱  I’m currently learning DSA and Working on Full Stack Java projects
 - 💬  Ask me about anything, I am happy to help.
-- 👯 I’m looking to collaborate on ML/DL projects
+- 👯  I’m looking to collaborate on Any Machine Learning or Full Stack Projects projects
 - 📫  How to reach me: hemanthjagaari@gmail.com